 He/she would be required to fill and submit some specified forms, to specified banks which will calculate the tax liability (after adjusting Chapter VI A Deductions, and rebate u/s 87A) and deduct TDS.

 Tax Planning is not limited to making investments.
 It’s a broad subject and helps you save tax at different levels.
 Awareness of the tax rules is important to do proper tax planning.

-The provisions mentioned above for tax benefits for senior citizens in the article were announced in Budget 2018 and is applicable from FY 2018-19 / AY 2019-20.; and are valid in AY 2020-21 too
+The provisions mentioned above for tax benefits for senior citizens in the article were announced in Budget 2018 and are applicable from FY 2018-19 / AY 2019-20.; and are valid in AY 2020-21 & beyond too.